electricTestGarden/hellebore/README.md

 # Hellebore Astro Comic Theme
-This is a work in progress - a simple Astro theme aimed at providing a simple way to get a webcomic up and running
+This is a work in progress - a simple Astro theme aimed at providing a simple way to get a webcomic up and running.

 ## 🚀 Project Structure